You may have signed up to LinkedIn years ago, put your work experience on there, then barely touched it.

-D. The start of my profile tells people straight away the benefits my writing brings to a business.
+I lead with the benefits – The start of my profile tells people straight away what my writing brings to a business.

-E. I include my e-mail address in the opening blurb to give people another way to contact me.
+I include my e-mail address – The opening blurb gives people direct contact information, giving people more ways to contact me.

-Be clear about who you are and what you do to make a great first impression.
+Be clear about who you are and what you do and you’ll make a great first impression.